mementoweb/mediawiki/README.md

 To deploy the Memento MediaWiki Extension locally for testing, one must first indicate to the shell where MediaWiki is installed, then run the appropriate make target.

 ```
-    export MWDIR=<where your MediaWiki is installed>
+    export MWDIR=<absolute path to where your MediaWiki is installed>
-    make deploy
+    make package deploy
 ```

 To remove the software from a MediaWiki instance, type: